MoropanaTshepho/MoropanaTshepho-AI-Powered-Workplace-Productivity-Assistant/README.md

-# AI-Powered-Workplace-Productivity-Assistant
+AI-Powered Workplace Productivity Assistant
+Author

+Tshepho Kapoko Moropana

-## Project Description
+Project Description

 The AI-Powered Workplace Productivity Assistant is an AI-driven solution designed to improve workplace efficiency by automating routine tasks such as email writing, meeting summaries, task planning, and research assistance.
 It demonstrates the use of AI tools like ChatGPT and prompt engineering to generate accurate and useful outputs.

-## Features
+Features

-- Email Generator
+Email Generator
-- Meeting Summarizer
+Meeting Summarizer
-- Task Planner
+Task Planner
-- Research Assistant
+Research Assistant
-- Chatbot Interaction
+Chatbot Interaction

-  ##  How It Works
+How It Works

-1. The user enters a clear prompt
+The user enters a clear prompt.
-2. The AI processes the request using natural language understanding
+The AI processes the request using natural language understanding.
-3. A response is generated based on the prompt
+A response is generated based on the prompt.
-4. The user can refine the prompt for improved results
+The user can refine the prompt for improved results.

 This demonstrates the importance of prompt engineering in producing accurate AI outputs.

-  ##  Prompt Engineering Example
+Prompt Engineering Example

-###  Email Generation
+1. Email Generation

-**Prompt:**
+Prompt:
 Write a formal email to my manager requesting 2 days leave (12–13 May) due to personal reasons.

-**Improved Prompt:**
+Improved Prompt:
 Write a formal email to my manager requesting 2 days leave (12–13 May).
 Include a subject line, apology, and assurance that work will be managed during my absence.

-**Output:**
+Output:

 Subject: Request for Leave (12–13 May)

 Dear Lucky,